nharsch/Game-220/docs/Game 220 Week 13.md

 ## Lecture Notes
 Lab time to work with FMOD and Unity
 - Briefly cover [[Game 220 Week 12]] lecture notes
+	- What the assignment is
+	- What FMOD is
+	- FMOD Parameters and Unity
+	- Timeline Sheet vs Parameter Sheet

 - Syncronous vs Async
 	- Synchronous always plays position of waveform on timeline